-- 1. devices manufactured within a State after the effective date; - 2. both new and used devices brought into a State after the effective date; and - 3. devices used in noncommercial applications which are placed into commercial use after the effective date.
+1. devices manufactured within a State after the effective date;

+2. both new and used devices brought into a State after the effective date; and nose-iron.
+A slide-mounted, manually-adjustable pivot assembly for changing the multiple of a lever.[2.20]

+3. devices used in noncommercial applications which are placed into commercial use after the effective date.